mskuta/tremc/README.md

 ## Requirements

-Python 3.2
+- Python 3.2
+- Module [pyperclip](https://pypi.org/project/pyperclip/) is used.
+Check its requirements if you want to copy magnet links to the system clipboard.

 ### Optional Modules

 - python-GeoIP or python-GeoIP2: Guess which country peers come from.
-- [python-pyperclip](https://pypi.org/project/pyperclip/): Copy magnet links to the system clipboard.
-You will also need either xclip on Linux or pbcopy on OS X for this to work.

 ## Usage